ss2cp/Nonparametric-Projects/README.md

 The null hypothesis for RMD Test will be: *H0: σ1 = σ2*.
 It means that the professional speciality and executive manager have the equal variances in education number.
 The alternative hypothesis for RMD Test will be: *Ha: max(σ1, σ2) / min(σ1, σ2) > 1*.
 This is a two-sided RMD Test and we will use it to test if the variances for two treatments are different.

 ###Working Hours and Work Class
+####Motivation
 We are interested in knowing if working hours per week differs among working classes.
 Since we have more than two treatments and we want to know if there is difference among these three treatments, we will use a Kruskal-Wallis test to test if at least one work class has different working hours than other classes.

+####Methodology and Assumptions
 Kruskal-Wallis Test is a nonparametric rank test that compares k treatments by replacing the original observations with ranks and performs the permutation F-test on those ranks.
 For large samples, KW test statistic follows chi-square distribution approximately with (k-1) degrees of freedom.
 Before applying Kruskal-Wallis test, we also need to check the Kruskal-Wallis test does require the assumption for homoscedasticity, which we have already checked using the boxplot in the summary statistics.
 The null hypothesis is that there is no difference in working hours among private, incorporated self-employment, and unincorporated self-employment working class.
 The alternative hypothesis is that at least one of the working classes has a different working hour from the others.

 ###Working Hours and Education
+####Motivation
-We anticipate that higher education lead to more working hours.
+We anticipate that higher education leads to more working hours.
 We suspect that a higher education level will lead to better jobs, and better jobs will likely require more working hours.
 In this situation, we assume that people with bachelor degrees have longer working hours than those with some college degree than those with bachelor degree.
+####Methodology and Assumptions
 We decide to use Jonchheere-Terpstra Test to test for an increasing trend.
 Under null hypothesis, the three different population distributions are the same.
 Therefore, we use a boxplot to check for equal variance cross these three groups before applying Jonchheere-Terpstra Test.

 *H0 : F1(x) = F2(x) = F3(x)*
 Our null hypothesis is that population distribution are the same for people with graduate education (HS-grad), some-college and bachelor degree.